 Most clients (riders) that are picked up between 10AM - 2PM are dropped off between 10AM - 2PM, so the entire trip of pick-up and drop-off takes place in that same time-period.
-The time-period of 2PM - 5PM is the second most prevalent time-period.
-The before 10AM and between 2PM-5PM time periods include many people being picked up from home and dropped off at work, and picked up from work and dropped off at home.
-The most overlapping time-periods for trip-legs (for example pick-up and drop-off from home to a medical facility and then pick-up and drop-off from a medical facility to home) are between the time-periods of 7AM - 10AM and 10AM - 5PM.
-Much of this has to do with medical purpose trips, in which a person is going to a medical facility, including Yadkin Dialysis Center (for example picked up from home between 7AM - 10AM and dropped off at the medical facility between 10AM - 2PM, and dropped off at home between 2PM-5PM).
-Most riders interviewed indicated it is preferable to have medical appointments in the morning while utilizing YVEDDI transit service, and the earlier in the morning, the better.
+The time-period of 2PM - 5PM is the second most prevalent time-period, which also includes many people being picked up from work and dropped off at home.
+The most overlapping time-periods for trip-legs (for example pick-up and drop-off from home to a medical facility and then pick-up and drop-off from a medical facility to home) are between the time-periods of 7AM - 10AM and 10AM - 2PM.
+Much of this has to do with medical purpose trips, in which a person is going to a medical facility, including Davie Kidney Center (for example picked up from home between 7AM - 10AM and dropped off at the medical facility between 10AM - 2PM).
+Most riders interviewed for the rider survey indicated it is preferable to have medical appointments in the morning while utilizing YVEDDI transit service, and the earlier in the morning, the better.

 The shortest trip durations tend to be those that are from home to work and from work to home.
-The longest trip durations tend to be those that are medical facilities other than Yadkin Dialysis Center (for example medical facilities in Winston-Salem, North Carolina are about one hour, one-way).
-Yadkin Dialysis Center trips are on average the shortest duration medical trips lasting about 30 minutes per leg from an individual's home to the facility, and 30 minutes for the trip-leg back home from the facility.
+The longest trip durations tend to be those that are medical facilities other than Davie Kidney Center (for example the Cancer Center in Winston-Salem, North Carolina is about one hour, one-way).
+Davie Kidney Center trips are on average the shortest duration medical trips lasting about 30 minutes per leg from an individual's home to the facility, and 30 minutes for the trip-leg back home from the facility.